AbelRaju12/AbelRaju/README.md

 <h4>A 21st century Homosapien with a special passion for 0s and 1s and the astounding things these can accomplish</h4>

 <h3>About Me</h3>
 I am a tech enthusiast who is paasionate about everything related to computers.
 I completed my B.Tech in <b>2024</b> from <a href="https://ceconline.edu/">College of Engineering Chengannur</a>.
-I come with a bundle of information gained from varying from the famous <b>Python for everybody </b> to a <b>2-month technical training course on Data Science</b>.
+I come with a bundle of information gained from varying online-courses from the famous <b>Python for everybody </b> to a <b>2-month technical training course on Data Science</b>.
 I mean to immediately to mend my lack of real-world experience.

 <h3 align="left">Languages and Tools:</h3>